We live in the capital of Lower Silesia for many years, and we love planning one-day trips from Wroclaw.

 One day trips from Wroclaw – introduction

 We sorted our day trips from Wroclaw proposals based on the type of tourist attraction.
-If you are visiting Wrocław for the first time, get inspired our list of the best things to do in Wrocław and check our recommendations on where to stay in Wroclaw!
+If you are visiting Wrocław for the first time, get inspired by our list of the best things to do in Wrocław and check our recommendations on where to stay in Wroclaw!
 Don’t forget to start your day strong and visit one of our recommended places with the best breakfast in Wroclaw!
 You can also plan your journey including 1 day in Wroclaw guide and one of the day trips below!

 Książ Castle is one of the largest and in our opinion the most beautiful castles in Poland.
 Its uniqueness is due to the unusual location.
 The castle was built on the rock, and it is surrounded by dense forest.
 Inside the castle, there are over 400 beautifully decorated rooms.
 No wonder then, that it was called the “Pearl of Silesia”.
 We especially recommend visiting Książ Castle during the Flower Festival in May and the autumn when the leaves of the trees get beautiful, brown and orange, colors.